SwiftMage/AppSite/PaycheckSalaryCalculator/ProductDesign.md

 # Product Design Documentation

 ## 1. Product Overview
-- Product name: Paycheck - Salary Estimator
+- Product name: Paycheck - Salary Calculator
 - Description: Your Ultimate Paycheck & Earnings Companion.
 A modern salary and tax calculator designed to help you track your earnings in real-time, break down your paycheck, and understand your true take-home pay.
 Built with the latest SwiftUI technology.
 - Mission statement and core objectives: To provide users with a simple, accurate, and intuitive tool to manage their income, understand their taxes, and track earnings live.
 - Key stakeholders and team structure: (To be filled)